 Rethink Your Drink demo at Homewood Community Sports.

 Public health dental hygiene practitioner Betsy Franz presenting “Rethink your Drink” activities to the SHIM Summer Camp.

 Health educator Julia McAfee at the Pittsburgh Manchester K-8 Wellness Day with infused water samples.

 Health Benefits of Physical Activity for Children

 According to the CDC, six in ten adults in the U.S. have a chronic disease and four in ten adults have two or more chronic diseases.
 Each month this section will highlight a common chronic disease and provide educational resources.
 This month the focus is on risk factors that can be linked to chronic disease.

-For additional resources visit the CDC’s page dedicated to epilepsy information.
+For additional resources visit the CDC’s page dedicated to IBD information.